1. It’s easy.

 3. You can see results.

 You feel relaxed and you feel a deep sense of calm.
-Now you can also feel your chakras (energy centres) and through the meditation techniques learnt along the way you can understand the vibrations of your own energy centres.
-If you feel unwell you meditate and use the techniques you’ve learnt to heal your chakras, and you can then feel the centres clearing, and as a consequence your health improves.
+Now you can also feel your chakras (energy centres)and through the meditation techniques learned along the way, you can understand the vibrations of your own energy centres.
+If you feel unwell, you can meditate and use the techniques you’ve learned to heal your chakras.
+As you feel the centres clearing, your health improves.

 4. It’s all-inclusive.

 All the major religions and their core teachings are acknowledged and respected in Sahaja Yoga.
 No one’s spiritual journey is right or wrong.
-And through meditation the wisdom of all the great gurus and saints is easily revealed and understood.
-In fact, you’ll find that since you’ve been meditating you’ll come to understand and appreciate the teachings of great teachers such as Lao Tse, Buddha and Mohammed.
+Through meditation, the wisdom of all the great gurus and saints are easily revealed and understood.
+In fact, you’ll find that since you’ve been meditating, you can understand and appreciate the teachings of great teachers such as Lao Tse, Buddha, and Mohammed.

 5. You’re your own boss.

 You meditate and introspect at your own pace.
 You don’t have to keep up with others, or feel pressured into doing things you’re not comfortable with.
 You are your own teacher, your own guru, your own master.
 This technique of meditation empowers you and enables you to help yourself.
 You don’t have to rely on anybody else.
 Of course, there are many people in Sahaja Yoga Meditation who can teach you a great deal about the meditation and its various techniques.
 However, all that you need is ultimately within you.